dhermes/bezier/docs/python/binary-extension.rst

 .. note::

-   This content was last updated February 3, 2020 (as part of the ``2020.2.3`` release).
+   This content was last updated April 7, 2020.
 Much of the content is tested automatically to keep from getting stale, but some of the console code blocks are not.
 As a result, this material may be out of date.
 If anything does not seem correct --- or even if the explanation is insufficient --- please `file an issue`_.

    .. _file an issue: https://github.com/dhermes/bezier/issues/new